-Even if you know nothing about psychology and human behaviour, understanding the concept of a belief system will be sufficient to enable you to grasp the very essence of mind mechanics.
+Even if you know nothing about psychology and human behavior, understanding the concept of a belief system will enable you to grasp the very essence of mind mechanics.

-A belief system is a set of beliefs that are stored in our subconscious mind are the most important factors that shape our behaviour.
+A belief system is a set of beliefs that are stored in our subconscious mind.
+Beliefs are the most important factors that shape our behavior.

-Think of the subconscious mind as a storage device that contains all the data, all the information that you ever got exposed to in your life from the time you were born up until now.
+Think of the subconscious as a repository for all the data, all the information you ever got exposed to in your life.

 This information includes all your past memories, experiences, and ideas.
 Now, what does the subconscious mind do with all this data?
 Obviously, there has to be some purpose behind it.

 Your subconscious mind uses all this information to form beliefs and then stores those beliefs.
-These beliefs can be likened to computer software programs that determine how the computer will operate.
+We can liken these beliefs to computer software programs that determine how the computer will operate.

 Similarly, the beliefs that are stored in your subconscious mind determine to a great extent how you will operate (i.e. behave) in various life situations.
 So, what exactly are these beliefs?

-Beliefs are ideas that we believe to be true and the types of beliefs that affect our behaviour are those that we believe to be true about ourselves.
+Beliefs are ideas that we believe in, and the beliefs that affect our behavior are mainly those that we believe to be true about ourselves.

 For instance, if a person believes that he is confident, we can say that he has the belief “I am confident” stored somewhere in his subconscious mind.
 How do you think such a guy would behave?
 Of course, he will behave confidently.

-Thing is, we always act in ways that are consistent with our belief systems.
-Since beliefs are very powerful in shaping our behaviours, it makes a lot of sense to understand how they get formed.
+The thing is, we always act in ways consistent with our belief systems.
+Since beliefs are powerful in shaping our behaviors, it makes sense to understand how they get formed.

 To understand how beliefs get formed, imagine your subconscious mind to be a garden, then your beliefs are the plants that grow in that garden.
 A belief gets formed in the subconscious mind in the same way as a plant grows in a garden.

-Firstly, to grow a plant, a seed is sown in the soil.
-To do that you have to dig the soil a bit so that the seed is placed in its proper position inside the soil.
+First, to grow a plant, we sow a seed in the soil.
+To do that, you have to dig the soil so that the seed is placed in its proper position inside the soil.
 This seed is the idea, any idea that you get exposed to.

-For example, if a teacher told you “you are stupid” it can be considered as a seed.
+For example, if a teacher told you, “You are stupid”, it’s an example of a seed.
 The soil on the ground surface is your conscious mind that filters information to decide what to accept and what to reject.

 It decides which ideas can pass on into the subconscious mind and which can’t.
 It acts as a sort of gatekeeper.

-If, somehow, the conscious filters are turned off or removed (digging the soil) the idea (seed) then penetrates into the subconscious mind (the soil below) and gets stored as a belief.
+If the conscious filters are turned off or removed (digging the soil), the idea (seed) penetrates into the subconscious (deeper soil).
+There, it gets stored as a belief.